Rei Yuzuka

 Ray Yuzuka (formerly Rei) (柚香 光, born 5 March 1992) is a Japanese actress and a former Takarazuka Revue otokoyaku (男役, "male role").
-She was a leading actress of the Flower Troupe ("Top Star").
+She was a leading actress ("Top Star") of the Flower Troupe.

 Career

 In 2007, she passed the Takarazuka Music School entrance exam on the first try, and entered the school as part of the 95th class.
 In 2009, she debuted in the Cosmos Troupe's performance "Amour, it's something like..." and was later assigned to the Flower Troupe.
 She graduated 20th in her class.

 In 2013, Yuzuka was featured in the "rising star" guidebook NEW GENERATION III.
 In 2014, she had her first lead role in a newcomer performance (新人公演) "The Love of the Last Tycoon" as Monroe Stahr.
 Same year, she had her first main stage lead in a Bow Hall performance "Nocturne" as Vladimir.

 After Toa Serika's transfer in 2017, Yuzuka became the second-ranking otokoyaku (二番手, nibante) of the Flower Troupe after then-Top Star Rio Asumi, starting with "The Poe Clan".

 She became the Top Star of Flower Troupe in November 2019.
 She was the second actress in her class to do so after Makoto Rei.
 Her Grand Theater debut performance was delayed for four months due to COVID-19.
 Her first partner was musumeyaku (娘役, "young female role") Yuuki Hana, until Hana's retirement in 2021; Madoka Hoshikaze was then transferred to Flower Troupe and became her second partner.

 Yuzuka was a Top Star at the time of 100th Anniversary of the Flower Troupe (2021).

 During her 15 years in the revue, she played a large amount of roles.
 Notably, she played a lead role twice in "Haikara-san: Here Comes Miss Modern" (in 2017 and 2020); she has also portrayed the historical figure of Rudolf, Crown Prince of Austria twice (in "Elisabeth" and "Mayerling").
 She portrayed Der Tod in the newcomer performance of "Elisabeth"; she is one of the five actresses who portrayed this role as newcomers and later became Top Stars.

 Yuzuka retired from the Takarazuka Revue on May 26, 2024.
 She and Madoka Hoshikaze decided to graduate together ― first time in Flower Troupe since the co-graduation of Miki Maya and Hosachi Sen in 1998.

 Yuzuka modeled for apparel brand Joseph Japan from 2017 until her retirement with the 2023 autumn-winter photoshoot; she also has modeled for stage makeup brand Chacott Cosmetics (2020–2022).

 Following the revue retirement, the spelling "Yuzuka Ray" was made official, as only this version is shown on the posters and teasers.
 The Japanese spelling is the same.

 She continues her stage career under the Stardust Promotion talent agency.
 In November 2024 the official fanclub "RAY COMPANY" was launched.